 - In the event that all interviewed candidates are unsuitable for the position (i.e. do not meet the threshold criteria), then the position should be re-advertised through Rita Dalton in the RSU.

 - Once the required documentation is received from the Head of Department, the Assistant Registrar then reviews the successful candidate’s application and authorises Research Postgraduate Admissions to issue a Letter of Offer.

-- Research Postgraduate Admissions issues a Letter of Offer to the successful candidate and ‘unsuccessful’ letters to all other candidates, via post.
+- Research Postgraduate Office issues a Letter of Offer to the successful candidate and ‘unsuccessful’ letters to all other candidates, via post.
 Candidates are asked to accept the offer within two weeks (or earlier, if specified by the supervisor).

 The RSU (Rita Dalton) deals with:

-- HR Commencement Form for Research Postgraduates (download form).
+- HR Commencement Form for Research Postgraduates ( download form).

-- Scholarship exemption declaration form (download form).
+- Scholarship exemption declaration form ( download form).

 - Postgraduate Research Agreements (prepared by the RSU).

 - Amendments to student scholarships, e.g. P code, end date, stipend (download Postgraduate Amendment Form).